Ruelle-Pollicott Decay of Out-of-Time-Order Correlators in Many-Body Systems: Relation between OTOC decay, the Liouvillian gap and chaos parameters

-In this section, we bring together the chaos indicators, OTOC decay exponents, and the Liouvillian gap -- into a single comparative framework.
-Previously, we have shown how to compute the normalized level -- spacing ratio \(\eta\) and participation ratio \(\bar{\xi}_E\) across different transverse fields \(h_x\), how to extract the intermediate time exponential decay exponent \(\alpha\) of the local correlator \(O_1^{zz}(l=1,t)\), and how to obtain the Liouvillian gap \(\bar{g}\) via quadratic extrapolation in the weak -- dissipation limit for \(L=10\).
+In this section, we bring together the chaos indicators, OTOC decay exponents, and the Liouvillian gap - into a single comparative framework.
+Previously, we have shown how to compute the normalized level-spacing ratio \(\eta\) and participation ratio \(\bar{\xi}_E\) across different transverse fields \(h_x\), how to extract the intermediate time exponential decay exponent \(\alpha\) of the local correlator \(O_1^{zz}(l=1,t)\), and how to obtain the Liouvillian gap \(\bar{g}\) via quadratic extrapolation in the weak-dissipation limit for \(L=10\).

 Figure~\ref{fig:conjunto}(a) displays the chaos indicators \(\eta\) (blue upward triangles) and \(\bar{\xi}_E\) (cyan diamonds) as functions of the transverse field \(h_x\).
-Both quantities are computed from the unitary Floquet spectrum at system size \(L=12\), and -- owing to the symmetries of the model -- are analyzed within the parity-even subspace defined with respect to the external reflection operator.
-These indicators clearly capture the crossover from integrability to chaos.
+Both quantities are computed from the unitary Floquet spectrum at system size \(L=12\), and—owing to the symmetries of the model—are analyzed within the parity-even subspace defined with respect to the external reflection operator.
+These indicators capture a crossover between integrable-like and chaotic-like spectral and eigenstate properties as the control parameter \(h_x\) is varied.

 Figure~\ref{fig:conjunto}(b) shows the comparison between the OTOC decay exponent \(\alpha\) (red crosses) and twice the Liouvillian gap \(2\bar{g}\) (orange empty circles) as functions of \(h_x\).
 For each value of \(h_x\), \(\alpha\) is obtained by fitting \(|O_1^{zz}(1,t)|\) to an exponential decay at intermediate times in the isolated chain of size \(L=12\), while \(\bar{g}\) is extrapolated from \(g(\gamma)\) for \(L=10\).

-The two quantities closely track each other across both fully chaotic and transitional regimes.
+The comparison shown in Fig.~\ref{fig:conjunto}(b) is robust against the parity-resolved structure of the Liouvillian spectrum.
+As discussed above, depending on the parameter regime, the slowest decaying mode can originate from either the even or the odd parity subspace.
+The Arnoldi-Lindblad approach naturally captures this behavior by tracking the smallest nonzero Liouvillian eigenvalue, independently of the symmetry sector from which it arises.
+As a result, the extracted gap $\bar{g}$ consistently reflects the dominant relaxation rate that governs the long-time decay of the OTOC.

+Standard spectral indicators of quantum chaos are included here as a complementary reference.
+While these quantities are known to be sensitive to finite-size effects, they provide an independent characterization of how the system parameters explored span regimes with qualitatively different finite-size dynamical behavior.
+Importantly, the agreement between the OTOC decay rate and twice the Liouvillian gap is found to persist across the entire parameter range, demonstrating the robustness of the Liouvillian-OTOC correspondence with respect to variations in the underlying finite-size dynamics.